ESA Laws

 Emotional Support Animal (ESA) Laws New Hampshire Guide

-What Is an Emotional Support Animal?
+What Is an Emotional Support Animal in New Hampshire?

-While most people think of cats and dogs as emotional support animals, an ESA can be any pet you can legally have in New Hampshire.
-Other than dogs and cats, some of the popular emotional support animals include ferrets, gerbils, chinchillas, rabbits, birds, and tortoises.
+Additionally, while most people think of cats and dogs as emotional support animals, an ESA can be any pet you may legally own.
+New Hampshire.
+Other than dogs and cats, some of the popular emotional support animals include ferrets, gerbils, chinchillas, rabbits, and birds.

 Difference Between ESAs and Service Animals

-Type and Eligibility
+Type of Animal and Eligibility

 How They Assist the Handler